kingrichard20/kingrichard20/README.md

 ## Hi there 👋

+- My name is actually Nathan, not Richard.
+- I would tell you a UDP joke, but I don't care if you get it or not.

 <!--
 **kingrichard20/kingrichard20** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.